jerrymeche/jerrymeche.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: "Jierui (Jerry) Li"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+## About me
-I am currently a master student at Carnegie Mellon University, studying Mechanical Engineering.
+I am currently a Master's student in Mechanical Engineering at Carnegie Mellon University, where I am focusing on Robotics and Deep Reinforcement Learning under the guidance of Prof. Kenji Shimada.
+Before joining CMU, I earned dual bachelor's degrees from Sichuan University in China and the University of Pittsburgh, both in Mechanical Engineering.

-My academic interests lie at the intersection of mechanics and programming, particularly in applying deep generative models and Transformer-based language models to tackle engineering challenges.
-Currently, I am keen on deepening my understanding of the integration of AI in mechanical engineering, and also actively engaged in a project focused on task planning and deep reinforcement learning at CMU's CERLAB.
+My academic interests are situated at the intersection of mechanics and programming, particularly in the application of deep generative models and Transformer-based language models to address engineering challenges.
+Currently, I am focused on enhancing my understanding of how AI can be integrated into mechanical engineering.
+I am convinced that deep learning models have the capability to learn representations from data, allowing us to approach scientific problems from a data science perspective.
+This marks a significant departure from traditional research methodologies.

+## Research Interest
+- Deep learning
+- Robotics
+- Molecular Dynamics
+- Generative Modeling

 <!-- A data-driven personal website
 ======